shervinemp/BinaryDomain_texture_tools/README.md

 ## Repacking Textures

-After editing, repack the textures into the game's PAR archives using the `update_files.py` script.
+After editing, repack the textures into the game's PAR archives using `python update_files.py`.

 ### Usage